 Research and development activities are centered around a dedicated research engineering staff we call our Advanced Development Group.
 This group has the responsibility for developing future products and processes that will keep us in the forefront of the markets we serve.
-Projects we are pursuing focus on electronic and mechanical access control products, modularization of related access/security control components and new manufacturing processes to reduce costs for ourselves and our customers.
-Once our Advanced Development Group establishes a proof-of-concept product utilizing new technology, further product development shifts to our engineering groups for commercialization and product applications.
+Projects we are pursuing focus on electronic and mechanical access control products, modularization of relate access control products, modularization of related access/security control components and new manufacturing processes to reduce costs for ourselves and our customers.
+Once our Advanced technology, further product development shifts to our engineering groups for commercialization and product applications.